School Science Lessons

 Store the dried precipitate in a waste disposal bottle or use a displacement reaction to recover the elemental metal.

-For example copper may be displaced from solution by adding steel wool to precipitate the copper.
+2. Copper may be displaced from solution by adding steel wool to precipitate the copper.

 Decant the clear solution above the precipitate and wash it down the sink.